 Nonsurgical treatment may include:

 - Observation.
-Your doctor may recommend simply monitoring your child with regular office visits for a period of time.
-If he or she is toe walking out of habit, it may stop on its own.
+Your child's doctor may recommend simply monitoring your child with regular office visits for a period of time.
+If your child is toe walking out of habit, they may stop on their own.

 - Botox therapy.
-For certain patients—usually those with a neurologic abnormality that leads to increased muscle tone—an injection of botulinum A toxin (Botox®) may also be given to temporarily weaken the calf muscles.
-This will allow the muscles to stretch more easily during casting or bracing.
+For certain patients — usually those with a neurological abnormality that leads to increased muscle tone — an injection of botulinum A toxin (Botox®) may also be given to temporarily relax the calf muscles.
+This will allow the muscles to stretch more easily during serial casting or bracing.

 In toe-walking children over the age of 5, the calf muscles and Achilles tendons may be so tight that walking flat-footed is not possible.
 For these patients, the doctor may recommend a surgical procedure to lengthen the Achilles tendons.
 Lengthening the tendons will improve range of motion and allow better function of the foot and ankle.

-The specific part of the tendon that is lengthened depends on whether or not the patient's foot can be positioned flat at the ankle with his or her knee bent.
+Which part of the tendon is lengthened depends on whether the patient's foot can be positioned flat at the ankle with the knee bent.
 There are several techniques used to lengthen different areas of the tendon.
-Your doctor will talk with you about which technique is best for your child.
+The doctor will talk with you about which technique is best for your child.

 The procedure is usually done on an outpatient basis (no overnight stay).
-After the tendons are lengthened, while your child is still asleep, your doctor will place his or her legs in short leg walking casts.
-These are typically worn for 4 to 6 weeks.
+After the tendons are lengthened, while your child is still asleep, the doctor will place short leg walking casts on your child's legs.
+These casts are typically worn for 4 to 6 weeks.